Miguel26-pixel/Projeto-Integrador/rpi/README.md

-	SERVER_IP=<ip address of server> // use only if SERVER_HOSTNAME not set, specify port SERVER_HOSTNAME=<url of server> // use only if SERVER_IP not set, specify port HTTP_PROTOCOL=<http protocol of server> // http OR https
+	SERVER_IP=<ip address of server> // use only if SERVER_HOSTNAME not set, specify port SERVER_HOSTNAME=<url of server> // use only if SERVER_IP not set, specify port HTTP_PROTOCOL=<http protocol of server> // http OR https CONNECTION_TRIES=<number of attempts to retry connection> // -1 for infinite attempts, default: -1 CONNECTION_TIMEOUT=<number of seconds waited to retry failed connection> // default: 5 CONNECTION_TIMEOUT_INC=<number of seconds added for each consecutive failed connection> // default: 2